coryschw/Roll-Template/README.md

 Rev 6:
 - Fixed Custom Text Box from having "{{" and "}}" placed around it.
 This section should be unformatted and RAW text by the user.

+Rev 7:
+- Expanded functionality to include D&D 5th Edition OGL Sheets and Shaped Sheets.
+- Added a Drop-down menu to allow the selection of which sheet to use (Community sheet being default).
+- New functions and switch statement to know which attribute to grab string of, and boolean to determine current selected state.

 #####About:
 I have made a utility for creating Roll Template Macros compatible with the 5th Edition (Community Contributes) Character Sheets.
 It is a small executable that will allow you to enter in the data to make it look like a roll from the character sheet.
 Makes quick work when you are trying to create macro's and you want them to look nice.